The Gross-Zagier-Zhang formula over function fields: Decomposition of the height distribution

-\end{prop} The proof is the same as the one of Proposition \ref{regwell}, except that here we use the condition $n>0$, Lemma \ref{vdetun"} and \ref{vdetun'} to show that is contained in a compact subset of $F_v$ for a fixed $g_2$.
+\end{prop} Here $ i(\delta,f_v)$ is defined as in {iterm2}.
+The proof is the same as the one of Proposition \ref{regwell}, except that here we use the condition $n>0$, Lemma \ref{vdetun"} and \ref{vdetun'} to show that is contained in a compact subset of $F_v$ for a fixed $g_2$.